 SA theme Discussion of potential effects and relative merits of options Rank of preference Opt 1 Opt 2 Economy The implementation of a more far-reaching approach to affordable housing provision through Option 2 has the potential to have particular impacts on affordable housing provision in smaller settlements, where available sites tend to be of a more limited size.
 This will support the vitality of smaller settlements by facilitating the provision of housing for a broader range of groups and ages, with benefits for the rural economy.
-Through encouraging an increased provision of affordable housing in smaller settlements, Option 2 will also support the availability of the rural workforce in key sectors such as agriculture, forestry and leisure/recreation.
-Summary Option 2, will, in comparison to Option 1, increase the level of affordable housing smaller settlements of the National Park where available sites tend to be of a management of the Vitality of smaller settlements and rural areas through provision of housing for a broader range of groups and ages.
-The option will a quality of life of existing residents through enhanced affordable housing provision them to remain locally, supporting accessibility to current employment and so Option 2 will also do more to support the rural economy by enhancing the availad workforce in key sectors such as agriculture, forestry and leisure/recreation.
-In terms of landscape character, the historic environment, climate change mitigation and biodiversity, it is not possible to differentiate between the options. nore limit facilitated also suppon and e social ne bility of t ted size. ting the port the enabling etworks. the rural
+2 1 Through encouraging an increased provision of affordable housing in smaller settlements, Option 2 will also support the availability of the rural workforce in key sectors such as agriculture, forestry and leisure/recreation.
+Summary Option 2, will, in comparison to Option 1, increase the level of affordable housing smaller settlements of the National Park where available sites tend to be of a mean This will support the vitality of smaller settlements and rural areas through provision of housing for a broader range of groups and ages.
+The option will a quality of life of existing residents through enhanced affordable housing provision them to remain locally, supporting accessibility to current employment and so Option 2 will also do more to support the rural economy by enhancing the available areas through enhanced affordable housing the available housing the available for the rural economy by enhancing the available for the support the rural economy by enhancing the available housing the available for the support the rural economy by enhancing the available for the support the rural economy by enhancing the available for the support the rural economy by enhancing the available for the support for the rural economy by enhancing the available for the support for the rural economy by enhancing the available for the support for the rural economy by enhancing the available for the support for the rural economy by enhancing the available for the support for the rural economy by enhancing the available for the support for the rural economy by enhancing the available for the support for the rural economy by enhancing the available for the support for the rural economy by enhancing the available for the support for the rural economy by enhancing the support for the rural economy by enhancing the support for t nore limit facilitat also sup on and e social ne ted size. ting the port the enabling etworks.